 Long lived assets, including tangible capital assets, are reviewed for impairment when events or circumstances indicate that their carrying value exceeds the sum of the undiscounted cash flows expected from their use and eventual disposal.
 An impairment loss is measured as the amount by which the long lived assets' carrying value exceeds the fair value.
-This policy did not have any impact for the fiscal year ended February 29, 2020.
+No impairment was recognized for the fiscal year ended February 28, 2021.